Tips for Helping Kids with Homework & Homeschool Lessons

-Kids aren’t going to be able to complete homework at all—successfully or not—without a dedicated, quiet space to do so.
+Kids aren’t going to be able to complete schoolwork at all—successfully or not—without a dedicated, quiet space to do so.
 Younger kids will have success with a cleared-off kitchen table.
-An even better choice is their own, kid-sized table they can use for homework daily without getting mixed up in dinner preparation madness.
+An even better choice is their own, kid-sized table they can use for homework daily without getting mixed up in meal preparation madness.
 As they get older, they'll need a desk in a more secluded space, like their bedroom.

 Create a Routine

 We all know kids are creatures of habit, and this unprecedented time is no exception.
 Try to mimic their pre-coronavirus routine in a way that works for your family and stick to it.
 We recommend a little time to run around every couple hours, followed by snacks.
 Once you reach the time they usually get home from school, put the books away and focus on play for a couple hours.
 Wrap up any final lessons, and after dinner is over, give kids free time to spend as they choose, so long as homework has been completed.
 Plans like this help instill time management skills from an early age, too!

 No parent wants to see their child struggle academically, but one of the worst things you can do is complete their work for them for the sake of earning a higher grade.
 When parents spoon feed answers to their children, these little students miss out on valuable learning opportunities that could have huge consequences down the road.
 Homeschooling during the coronavirus quarantine is all about teaching what would have been covered in the classroom.
 Take advantage of this time to spend extra time on subjects they may be struggling with, or to move quicker through topics that come easily.